 Camp Riverwood operates at Petticoat Creek Conservation Area in Pickering (PCCA).
 PCCA is located approximately two kilometres south of Highway 401 on Whites Road.
 Click here for map to camp.

 Each camp session is one week in duration.
-Traditional Camp and the many Optional Specialty Programs are offered from July 10 to September 1, 2017.
-Our Leadership and Training Program for students completed Grade 8 & 9 will take place for 2 consecutive weeks and is offered from July 31 to August 11 (Weeks 5 & 6).
-The first day of camp is on Monday, July 10, 2015.
-Please note there will be no camp on Monday, August 7, 2017 (Civic Holiday).
+Campers can register anywhere from 1-8 weeks.
+Traditional Camp and the many Optional Specialty Programs are offered from July 12 to September 3, 2021.
+Our Leadership and Training Program for students completed Grade 8 & 9 will take place for 2 consecutive weeks and is offered from August 3 – 13 (Weeks 5 & 6).
+The first day of camp is on Monday, July 12, 2021.
+Please note there will be no camp on Monday, August 2, 2021 (Civic Holiday).
 Full day sessions run from approximately 9:00 a.m. to 4:00 p.m.
 We do offer before and after camp care for an additional cost.

 Camps are offered for children completing nursery through grade 9.

-Our general policy in the Traditional Camp is to group campers in cabins according to the grade in which they have completed.
-Our general policy in the Optional Specialty Programs is to group campers according to their age and ability.
+Our general policy in the Traditional Camp is to group campers in cabins according to the grade in which they have completed (Co-ed groups for Nursery, JK and SK.
+Single gender groups Grade 1 and older).
+Our general policy in the Optional Specialty Programs (Co-ed) is to group campers according to their age and ability.
 If it is your child’s first camp experience and they are a bit nervous, please be assured that our day camp provides an excellent opportunity to meet and make new friends.
 If your child wishes to be in the same group as a friend, please indicate such a request on the registration form.
 We will always do our best to accommodate such requests, but cannot guarantee placements.